lukoshkin/evangelist/README.md

 ## Installation

-All settings related to console (including Vim commands that leverage the console) are fully-supported by Ubuntu and (almost by) macOS.
-It worth to mention that the settings themselves are not so platform dependent as the way they are installed.
-As the project grows, the settings and their installation, both, will become more universal and accessible.
+All settings made to the console (including Vim commands that rely on the console) are fully supported by Ubuntu and (almost completely) by macOS.
+It is worth to mention that the settings themselves are not as platform dependent as the way of their installation.
+As the project grows, the settings and the setup script will become more universal and cross-platform.

 ### Evangelist